argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 But he does this in the most personal of terms.
 We see Paul declaring the gospel through the lens of his own life: Read with me in 1:13, 15:

 > even though I was formerly a blasphemer, a persecutor, and an arrogant man.
-> ButI received mercy because I acted out of ignorance in unbelief, This saying
+> But I received mercy because I acted out of ignorance in unbelief, This saying
-> istrustworthy and deserving of full acceptance: “Christ Jesus came into the
+> is trustworthy and deserving of full acceptance: “Christ Jesus came into the
 > world to save sinners”—and I am the worst of them.

 The gospel.
 Pure and simple.
 In contrast to false teaching.